Arkansas Archeological Survey Research Station at HSU

 - Donald R. Bowles (M.L.A.
 2003 Henderson State University), "The Native American and White America: A Saga of the Trail of Bitter Tears."

-- Trubitt spoke about Indians in Arkansas to 3rd graders at Lakeview School in Hot Springs in September, 2012.
-She was a speaker at the April 2012 "Girls of Promise" conference sponsored by the Women's Foundation of Arkansas and hosted by HSU and OBU, introducing the girls to science--related careers in archeology.
+- Trubitt and Hanvey have been invited to speak to many civic groups and schools about Indians in Arkansas and current research at the AAS/HSU station.
+Trubitt was a speaker at the April 2012 "Girls of Promise" conference sponsored by the Women's Foundation of Arkansas and hosted by HSU and OBU, introducing the girls to science--related careers in archeology.

-- Trubitt has served as humanities scholar on Arkansas Humanities Council cemetery preservation grants - see Helms Cemetery project page.
+- Trubitt has served as humanities scholar on Arkansas Humanities Council cemetery preservation grants - see Helms Cemetery project page for an example of cemetery documentation.

 - Want to find out more about archeology and Indians in Arkansas?
 Visit the Arkansas Archeological Survey's Education Program webpage for handouts and flyers, and the "Indians of Arkansas" website to learn about who lived here before us.

-- Trubitt currently serves as President of the Caddo Conference Organization, a group established to promote interest in and knowledge of the archaeology, history, and ethnology of the Caddo area and the Caddo Indians.
+- Trubitt is past-president of the Caddo Conference Organization, a group established to promote interest in and knowledge of the archaeology, history, and ethnology of the Caddo area and the Caddo Indians.